sonikp/MyNotes/README.md

 4. Register new project
 $ git remote add origin https://github.com/sonikp/[reponame].git

+4a.
+Instead of removing and re-adding, you can do this:
+$ git remote set-url origin git://new.url.here

 5. Pull down project and info file from server
 $ git pull origin master